Ravindransivam/web-essentials/content.en/w3c/establish-connection.md

 ---
-title: Establish Connection
+title: Communication Protocol
 weight: 2
 ---

->Web request connection establishment refers to the process by which a client (such as a web browser or application) initiates communication with a server to exchange data.
+>A **communication protocol** in web requests is a set of standardized rules and procedures that define how data is formatted, transmitted, and interpreted between a client (e.g., a browser or application) and a server over the internet.

 - The browser establishes a **TCP (Transmission Control Protocol)** connection with the server using the resolved IP address.
 - If the site uses HTTPS, a **TLS/SSL handshake** occurs to establish a secure, encrypted connection.

+---

----The **TCP handshake** is a crucial part of establishing a reliable connection between a client (browser) and a server during a web request.
+The **TCP handshake** is a crucial part of establishing a reliable connection between a client (browser) and a server during a web request.
 It ensures that both the client and the server are ready to exchange data securely and reliably.
 Here's how it works step by step:

 ---

-# Purpose of the TCP Handshake
+# Why TCP Handshake ?
 The TCP handshake is a **three-way handshake** used to:
 1. Establish a connection between the client and the server.
 2. Synchronize the sequence numbers used for data transmission.